chrismw122892/The-Dilema/README.md

 -Better make the right one or you ight regret it.
 * {boyfriend == "wrestler"} Yes.
 You will be on the road and see new sights.
 * {boyfriend == "doctor"} No. You will be stuck in the same place forever.
+* {boyfriend == "wrestler"} No. You will be stuck on the road with the same people.
+* {boyfriend == "doctor"} Yes.
+You will be able to do what you want.
+I am glad I chose what I did and I don't regret it.
+-->End